 It's very important to talk to your doctor if you're thinking of using complementary therapies.
+Tell them also if you're using or considering using over-the-counter or herbal medications.
 Some can interfere with your treatment or be harmful to you, even if you have used them safely before your cancer diagnosis.